-For information on building shared AMIs, see Protecting a Shared AMI (Linux and UNIX).
+For information on building shared AMIs, see Shared AMI Guidelines (Linux and UNIX).
 For information on sharing AMIs, see Sharing AMIs

-Protecting a Shared AMI (Linux and UNIX)
+Shared AMI Guidelines (Linux and UNIX)

 These guidelines are not requirements and you are welcome to follow or ignore them.
 However, following these guidelines produces a better user experience, helps ensure your users' instances are secure, and can protect you.